mkubasz/cv/README.md

 [Email](mailto:m.kubaszek@protonmail.com)  / [LinkedIn](https://www.linkedin.com/in/%E2%9A%AA%F0%9F%94%B4%E2%9A%AA-mateusz-kubaszek-58306466/) / [GitHub](https://github.com/mkubasz/) / [Twitter](https://twitter.com/MateuszKubaszek/)

 ## About position?
-Expert-level Software Architect with over 10 years of experience in developing distributed software products.
-Pragmatic in using various technologies to design, develop, and attentively deploy real enterprise class software, including building a knowledge base of customers' environments and their use of products.
-Eager to explore MLOps/GitOps technology branch by using them while working with currently active projects.
+As an experienced IT Architect and Consultant with a focus on cloud and data engineering, I have a strong background in designing and implementing complex technical solutions for a variety of organizations.
+With over 11 years of experience in the industry, I have a track record of success in leading cross-functional teams to deliver innovative and cost-effective solutions that meet business needs.

+I have a strong foundation in a range of technologies, including cloud computing, data management, and software development.
+I have extensive experience in designing and building cloud-based systems, as well as implementing data pipelines and data lakes for big data analytics.
+In addition, I am skilled in using DDD (Domain-Driven Design) principles to model complex systems, and I have experience facilitating event storming sessions to collaboratively map out system architecture and requirements.

+As an IT Architect and Consultant, I also have a background in business analysis.
+I have a strong understanding of business processes and the ability to translate business needs into technical requirements.
+I am skilled in gathering and documenting requirements, and I have experience using a variety of tools and techniques to analyze and model business processes.

+I am always looking for new opportunities to challenge myself and contribute to the success of my clients.
+If you are in need of a skilled IT Architect and Consultant with expertise in cloud and data engineering, DDD, and business analysis, please don't hesitate to reach out to me.

 ## My stack:
- - Languages: Rust, C#, F#, Scala, Go, Python, JavaScript(Node), TypeScript
+ - Languages: Python, JavaScript(Node, Deno, Bun), TypeScript, Rust, C#, Scala, Go
- - Clouds: AWS, Google Cloud
+ - Clouds: AWS, Google Cloud, Azure
- - Devops: GitOps, MLOps, Docker, K8s, Helmet, Github, Gitlab
+ - Devops: GitOps, MLOps, Docker, K8s, Helmet, Github, Gitlab, Terraform
- - Software Topics: DDD, CQRS/ES, Event Sourcing, Desing Patterns, Cloud Computing, Algorithms, Functional Programming
+ - Software Topics: DDD, CQRS/ES, Event Storming, Desing Patterns, Cloud Computing, Algorithms, Functional Programming
  - Architecture Topics: Enterprise Architecture, Microservices, Distributed Systems, Message Brokers, Streaming
- - DE: ElasticSearch, Apach Spark, Apach Flnk
+ - DE: ElasticSearch, ClickHouse, Apach Spark, Apach Flnk

 ## 👩🏼‍💻 Technical Experience

 **Consultant Software Architect** @ Order of Devs _(September 2018 - Present)_ <br>
+ - Facilitator in Event Storming workshops for startup clients
  - Working on infrastructure for Canal+ - Python, AWS, Spark, Snowflake
  - Responsible for the GCP and CI/CD for Betfan - GCP, Github
  - Planning and implementing services for Acast - AWS, Node, CDK, Github
  - Responsible for the ML library in Rust (DuckRS).
  - Responsible for a mobile applications in Flutter stack.
 (Brewiarz, Shoplist, Todo, Nozbe Lightweight, Schedule Manager)
-  - Responsible for the platform for car detection business case for the client `New York City`.
+ - Responsible for the platform for car detection business case for the client New York City.
 Image and video processing stack.
  - Consulting with Clients topics related with the Data Science and MLOps tech stack.
  - Planning and run workshops to learn Data Science skills.
  - Responsible for many backend platforms for Clients.
-Node, Rust, Scala, and Python tech stack. <br>
+Node, Rust, Scala, and Python tech stack.
  **_Technologies used:_** Python, Rust, Scala, Flutter, Dart, Node.
+<br><br>

+**Senior Software Engineer** @ [Laminar](https://lamin.ar/) _(September 2022 - Present)_ <br>
+  - Working on on the new video streaming platform like Netflix.
+  - Responsible for the AWS and CI/CD
+  - Planning and implementing business architecture
+  - Responsible for the infrastructure.
+  - Planning and run workshops for Architecture.
+  - Responsible for the managing content and orchiestration **_Technologies used:_** Node, Terraform, BigData, Streaming, Akamai, FinOps
 <br><br>

 **Senior Software Engineer Technical Lead** @ [MasterBorn](https://masterborn.com/) _(January 2020 - March 2022)_ <br>
 - Responsible for a political platform to archive documents in USA - AWS Serverless, Elasticsearch(NLP) and AWS stack.